We're Humpback Whale watching on Queensland's Fraser Coast, courtesy of Kingfisher Bay Resort and, quite frankly, I'm hooked!

 The official season splashes down in early August and runs til the end of October, and we're in the thick of things aboard the Quick Cat II with Skipper Brian Perry.

-Brian, and wife Jill, pioneered whale watching in Hervey Bay and, some 23 years later, have teamed with Fraser Island eco-resort Kingfisher Bay to run whale trips direct from the island to Platypus Bay – where I'm told the whales like to wallow.
+Brian, and wife Jill, pioneered whale watching in Hervey Bay and, some 25 years later, have teamed with Fraser Island's Kingfisher Bay Resort to run whale trips direct from the island to Platypus Bay – where I'm told the Humpbacks like to wallow.

 As we steam north past Yathlon, a sand dune that looks strangely like a whale tail, Skipper Brian draws comparisons between these sea giants and my good self.